IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 Note:
 - Save the login credentials for later use.
 - The cluster started in a degraded state.
-The difference between CodeReady Container and a production OpenShift cluster is summarized [here](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.11/html/getting_started_guide/introducing-codeready-containers_gsg#about-codeready-containers_gsg).
+The difference between CodeReady Containers and a production OpenShift cluster is summarized [here](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.11/html/getting_started_guide/introducing-codeready-containers_gsg#about-codeready-containers_gsg).

 Run the command below to ensure the correct `oc` is set up in the path: